 Miguel joined the Fund in 2017, is a CFA Level 3 candidate, and speaks English, French and Spanish.

-Jennifer Popescu-Urbain is communications and shareholder relations assistant.
+Jennifer Popescu-Urbain is shareholder and external relations officer.
 Prior to joining the Funds, Jennifer worked since 2010 at ADA asbl as executive secretary.
 She has also worked (2007-2010) in the field of international Radio / Television as an administrative assistant in the first place, and then as an assistant to the antenna / support.

 Graduated in tourism in 2007, Jennifer is multilingual and speaks seven languages, including French, Luxembourgish, German, English, Portuguese, Spanish and Romanian.